Helix (band): Commercial success: 1983–1989

-The band's also released a music video for the Crazy Elephant cover "Gimme Gimme Good Lovin'" the same year, creating a parody of the Miss America Pageant titled the "Miss Rock Fantasy" Pageant.
+The band also released a music video for the Crazy Elephant cover "Gimme Gimme Good Lovin'" the same year, creating a parody of the Miss America Pageant titled the "Miss Rock Fantasy" Pageant.
 Two versions were created: an uncensored version featuring semi-nude and topless women, and a censored version made available for the more mainstream media markets like MTV.
 The ending of both versions of the video feature comedian Rip Taylor seated on a motorcycle surrounded by the band and the models all waving goodbye.
 It caused some controversy several years after its initial release when it was learned that among the cast of porn stars that appear topless in the uncensored version was a then-unknown 16-year-old Traci Lords as "Miss Georgia".
 (This version was also featured in a pornographic video titled Electric Blue 26.)

 In 1985, Helix released their fifth album Long Way to Heaven, featuring the singles "Deep Cuts the Knife" and "The Kids Are All Shakin'".
 The album allowed the band to tour Sweden, becoming the first Canadian rock band to do an extensive Swedish tour.
-The result was a No. 1 album in that country.
+According to Brian Vollmer, the result was a No. 1 album in that country.
+However, based on the Swedish chart history, the album peaked at No. 14.
 The following year, their song "It's Too Late" was featured in the movie Iron Eagle and its soundtrack album (this was a completely different song than the track "It's Too Late" that appeared on their second album).

 Long Way to Heaven was followed by the release of Wild in the Streets in 1987, featuring the title track and a cover of "Dream On" by Nazareth.
 One song from that record, "She's Too Tough" was written by Joe Elliot, lead singer for Def Leppard.
 Leppard also recorded their own version of "She's Too Tough" and released it as a B-side and on their album Retro Active.
 The recording of Wild in the Streets, done in England with producer Mike Stone, was plagued by extensive takes and remixes.
 Still, the album went gold in Canada, but only managed a disappointing No. 179 on the Billboard 200 in the United States.

 Capitol released the first Helix compilation album Over 60 minutes with... at the end of 1989, which featured new and unreleased material as well as the hits.
 At the end of the decade, Brent Doerner quit the band, tired of the grind of touring.
 Helix was left as a four piece.